 The monument was built in 1911, 50 years after the unification was a fact.
 The monument is 135 meters wide, and Victor Emanuel on the horse is HUGE, it is said that his moustache alone is 2 meters side to side.
 I have never actually measured it, but I believe it.
 When the statue was created it was the largest bronze statue in the world.
 The plinth is hollow, and contains a table with 12 chairs around it, it has been used for political meetings and parties.
 Legend has it that Silvio Berlusconi, Italy’s HIGHLY controversial former prime minister would hold “bonga-bonga”-parties (parties where he famously had underaged prostitutes attend.
 Interesting character, look him up) inside the plinth…

 There is also an eternal flame at the front, dedicated to the “unknown soldier” who fell during WWI.
+These monuments are common across Europe since so many soldiers who fell during WWI were never identified, their bodies never returned to their families.

 However, impressive and beautiful as the monument is, the Romans themselves aren’t big fans.
 Locally the structure is known as the Wedding Cake or the Typewriter.
 You can kind of see why…